Elective Options

 Credit Hours: 3

-• SWK 330 – International Social Work and Social Welfare
+SWK 430 - Topics In Contemporary Social Work And Social Welfare

 Description: Analysis of current social welfare topics and the role of the profession of social work.
 Multiple enrollments are allowed; maximum 6 hours.